Jsitech/JShielder/README.md

 # Other Hardening Steps

-* Added PHP Suhosin Installation to protect PHP Code and Core for Known and Unknown flaws
+* Added PHP Suhosin Installation to protect PHP Code and Core for Known and Unknown flaws (Removed on Ubuntu 16.04)
 * Use of Function for code execution customization
 * Distro Selection Menu
 * Function Selection Menu